lisp-mirror/clcon/doc/user-manual.md

 Multiline commands
 ------------------
 To type in multiline command, separated lines with `Control-Return` instead of just `Return`.
-Also you can paste multiline commands.
 Clcon currently have no smart parser which could determine end of the command automatically.
 Pressing `Return` sends current command to interpreter.
-If it is unfinished, error would occur.
+If this is an unfinished Lisp command, error would show up with the debugger.

+In theory, you can alos paste multiline commands.
+But if text in the clipboard ends with newline character, pasting would invoke immediate evaluation.
+Combined with the fact that

 Also Read tkcon manual
 ----------------------